 I am an Affiliate Marketer, and this means that I get a commission when you purchase something through this website.
 The good news is that the cost to you does not change as I simply get a cut from the sellers' profit.

-This is how I earn some money so that I can provide information to help others and to share my story, hoping to positively impact lives in the bid to rid the society of diabetes.
+Consequently, this is how I earn some money so that I can provide information to help others and to share my story, hoping to positively impact lives in the bid to rid society of diabetes.
 Thanks for your continued support.

 Please see below links to a few items to help you to reduce stress and to control diabetes in your life.
 Remember to use the box below to sign up for updates and free e-books.

 Until next time, exercise, eat right and say goodbye to diabetes.